Accutane (isotretinoin) in Pregnancy

 - Abnormal immune system development

-Scientists divide children with these abnormalities into two groups based on which part of the brain has been affected.
+Children with these abnormalities are divided into two groups based on which part of the brain has been affected:

 - The first group has developmental defects in the lower part of the brain, called the hindbrain.
 This section of the brain is crucial for basic physiological functions like heartbeat and breathing.
-When affected by isotretinoin, defects in this region often result in spontaneous abortions.1
+When affected by isotretinoin, defects in this region often result in miscarriage.

 Isotretinoin Side Effects on the Mother

-- Inflammatory bowel disease (Chron’s disease and ulcerative colitis)7
+- Inflammatory bowel disease (Crohn's disease and ulcerative colitis)7

 - Tissue damage (liver damage, pancreatitis)8